Dot To Dot Worksheets

 - Guided Explanation - You finally find the banana, the cow, and the volleyball.
 Some kids might think the volleyball is a basketball or soccer ball.

 - Matching Worksheet - This is a perfect, simple, tracing activity.
+In the blanks provided, write the letter that represents the answer to each problem.

 A good way to get started is to complete a pictures that is already partially drawn.